Healing is possible, even when the past feels stuck in the present.

 What EMDR Sessions Look Like

-Every EMDR session is collaborative and paced carefully to ensure you stay within your window of tolerance.
-While EMDR is structured, it’s also flexible — we’ll move through each of the 8 phases together at a pace that feels safe and manageable for you.
+While EMDR is structured, it’s also flexible.
+Meaning we’ll move through each of the 8 phases together at a pace that feels safe and manageable for you.

 Trauma may impact how you feel today, but it doesn't have to define who you are or where you're headed.
 Together, we can create space for healing, integration, and growth.